irskep/irskep.github.com/content/pages/pyglettutorial.md

 ### Cleaning up after death

 When the player is inevitably smashed to bits by an asteroid, he will disappear from the screen.
-However, simply removing the Player instance from the game_objects list is not enough for it to be removed from the graphics batch.
-To do that, we need to call its delete() method.
-Normally a Sprite's own delete() method will work fine without modifications, but our subclass has its own Sprite which must also be deleted when the Player instance is deleted.
-To get both to die gracefully, we must write a simple delete() method:
+However, simply removing the Player instance from the `game_objects` list is not enough for it to be removed from the graphics batch.
+To do that, we need to call its `delete()` method.
+Normally a `Sprite`'s own `delete()` method will work fine without modifications, but our subclass has its own Sprite which must also be deleted when the Player instance is deleted.
+To get both to die gracefully, we must write a simple `delete()` method:

     :::python
     def delete(self):
         self.engine_sprite.delete()
         super(Player, self).delete()

-The Player class is now cleaned up and ready to go.
+The `Player` class is now cleaned up and ready to go.

 ## Checking For collisions

-To make objects disappear from the screen, we'll need to manipulate the game_objects list.
+To make objects disappear from the screen, we'll need to manipulate the `game_objects` list.
 Every object will need to check every other object's position against its own, and each object will have to decide whether or not it should be removed from the list.
 The game loop will then check for dead objects and remove them from the list.

 ### Checking all object pairs

 We need to check every object against every other object.
 The simplest method is to use nested loops.
 This method will be inefficient for a large number of objects, but it will work for our purposes.
 We can use one easy optimization and avoid checking the same pair of objects twice.
-Here's the setup for the loops, which belongs in update().
+Here's the setup for the loops, which belongs in `update()`.
 It simply iterates over all object pairs without doing anything.

     :::python
     for i in xrange(len(game_objects)):